Types of Degrees Teaching Assistant/Aide Majors Are Getting

 People with a teaching assistants degree often go into the following careers:

 |Job Title||Job Growth Rate||Median Salary|

-To put that into context, the typical high school graduate makes between $29,000 and $57,000 a year.
-The average person with a bachelor’s degree (any field) makes between $44,000 and $99,000.
-Advanced degree holders make the most with salaries between $55,000 and $120,000.
+To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
+The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
+Advanced degree holders make the most with salaries between $55,600 and $125,400.

-|Less Than a High School Diploma||0.8%|
+|Less than a High School Diploma||0.8%|

-|High School Diploma or Equivalent||18.5%|
+|High School Diploma - or the equivalent (for example, GED)||18.5%|

 |Some College Courses||17.8%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||3.3%|

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||0.6%|